Sundanese cuisine: Sundanese restaurant

 In Sundanese cuisine establishments, it is common to eat with one's hands.
 They usually serve kobokan, a bowl of tap water with a slice of lime in it to give a fresh scent.
 This bowl are used to wash one's hands before and after eating.

 Sundanese traditional restaurants may feature a traditional dining style called lesehan; where one eats on the floor, sitting on a straw or bamboo mat.
 The dishes may be served on a short legged table or served on the mat.
-This dining style is quite similar with the Japanese traditional tatami style.
+This dining style is quite similar to the Japanese traditional tatami style.
 The Sundanese traditional restaurants in rural villages may also feature a saung style restaurant.
 Which features several small eating pavilions that might be built near or over fresh water fish ponds.
 The fish ponds typically contain live fresh water fish such as carp and gourami, that can be selected and ordered by customers to be freshly cooked.